mrYakamoto/database-drill-one-to-one-schema/README.md

 ##Learning Competencies

+* Design database schema from problem data
+* Model relationships in a relational database (one-to-one, one-to-many, many-to-many)

 ##Summary

  One-to-one relationships are easy to understand, but it's hard to see when to use one.
 We recommend that you solve the one-to-many challenge first, before moving into